ofir-tan/School-Super-Data-Structure/README.md

 - Add new student/worker - logarithmic complexity.
 - Search student/worker - constant time (worst case!).
 - Get vector of workers by type (RTTI) - linear complexity.
-- Print details of all workers (sorted alphabetically) - linear complexity.
-- Print details of all students (sorted alphabetically) - linear complexity.
+- Print details of all workers/students (sorted alphabetically) - linear complexity.

 ## Statistical methods:
 - Get the workers that meet a certain condition - linear complexity.
 - Get the students that meet a certain condition - linear complexity.